gravitational/teleport/rfd/0135-kube-apps-discovery.md

 `kubernetes_cluster` field in the config will be translated into `teleport.dev/kubernetes-cluster` label on the Teleport app resource, so later it's be easier to target it in the corresponding app service.

+#### Annotations

+Kubernetes annotations will allow users to fine tune transformation of services into Teleport apps.
+They will override default behaviour, but they are not required for import of services - by default services without any annotations will also be imported.

-Kubernetes annotation `teleport.dev/discovery-protocol` controls protocol for the access of the Teleport app we create.
+Annotation `teleport.dev/discovery-protocol` controls protocol for the access of the Teleport app we create.
 If annotation is missing
 `tcp` type will be used in the app's URI.
 Additionally, if kubernetes service port definition has `appProtocol` field, and it contains values `http`/`https` we will use it in the URI, but annotation supersedes hint from the `appProtocol`.